polystat/py2eo/README.md

 We tested the py2eo parser on [CPython](https://github.com/python/cpython/tree/3.8/Lib/test), python language implementation tests, version `3.8`.
 For all tests (250,000+ lines of Python code), python source code is parsed and printed again, replacing the original one.
 Then we run CPython's integration test to verify that printed tests are still valid.

 > You can see this in the Integration Tests CI.
 Go to Actions → Integration Tests.
-Go to the ParserPrinter job, select any workflow run and checkout the Run integration tests step.
+Select any workflow run, go to the ParserPrinter job and checkout the Run integration tests step.

 To proof this (parse all tests from CPython and launch `make test` on CPython) on clean `Ubuntu` (20.04+):